discord-py-ui/discord-ui/README.md

 - pressedButton: `Button`
     > The button which was pressed

-- acknowledged: `bool`
+- deferred: `bool`
-    > Whether the message was acknowledged
+    > Whether the message was deferred

 </details>